 Various activities are included in your Antarctica Express Air Cruise (weather conditions dependent), such as Zodiac rides, onboard lectures, programs by expert naturalist guides, and photography instruction.
 Contact AdventureSmith for more details about these adventure activities.

 In addition to listed Single cabin rates, select double-occupancy cabins may be available for single occupancy with a single supplement fee.
-Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins (Magellan Explorer), Twin Cabins (Ocean Nova), and Window Suites and Promenade Suites (Hebridean Sky 21) upon availability; all other categories incur a 100% supplement.
+Single travelers wishing to book a double-occupancy cabin may do so at an 85% supplement of the per-person listed rate in select Porthole and Veranda Cabins (Magellan Explorer) or Twin Cabins (Ocean Nova), upon availability; all other categories incur a 100% supplement.
 Sharing a cabin with another passenger of the same gender is also an option (same cabin categories apply).
 Passengers who book a Twin Cabin on a shared basis are accommodated in single rooms at the hotel in Punta Arenas and must pay a Single Hotel Room Supplement that varies based on departure selected.

 Note: Single travelers who use CPAP machines or other assistive devices, as well as those who have conditions that can be disrupting to others (loud snoring, sleepwalking etc.) can only book their Air Cruise in a Single Cabin or in a Twin Cabin for single use.
 They cannot book on a twin-share basis.